rhadp/rhadp/README.md

     - [ ] add additional machine sets
         - [X] ARM compute nodes
         - [ ] GPU compute nodes (optional)
-    - [ ] apply correct labels to the nodes
+    - [X] add labels/taints to the machinesets
-    - [ ] install Let's Encrypt certificate
+    - [X] install Let's Encrypt certificate
+        - [X] install cert-manager operator
+        - [X] create issuer and get a certificate
+        - [X] configure ingress controller
+        - [ ] configure the cluster to use the certificate by default on all routes
     - [ ] configure OAuth and SSO
         - [ ] add Keycloak to the cluster
         - [ ] configure htpasswd provider and add default users